-- Support the school with their child in aiming for 100% attendance each year; - Adhere to their Home School Agreement; - Inform the school on the first day of absence, via voice message to the school's telephone answering system, or by phone on the first and subsequent days of absence, or by letter if a phone is unavailable; - Discuss with the Headteacher any planned absences well in advance; - Avoid taking their child out of school for non-urgent medical or dental appointments; - Only request for leave of absence if it is for an exceptional circumstance.
+- Support the school with their child in aiming for 100% attendance each year; - Adhere to their Home School Agreement; - Inform the school on the first day of absence, via voice message to the school's telephone answering system, or by phone on the first and subsequent days of absence, or by letter if a phone is unavailable; - Ensure the school has an up-to-date contact number and preferably details of a second emergency contact; - Discuss with the Headteacher any planned absences well in advance; - Make every attempt to avoid taking their child out of school for non-urgent medical or dental appointments; - However, if absolutely unavoidable, inform the school office if their child needs to leave the school site for an appointment e.g. medical consultant; - Only request for leave of absence if it is for an exceptional circumstance.